Cookie preferences

 Teacher SEL Capacity and Training

-a) Training for teachers and leaders on using SEL approaches in their everyday teaching which develop confidence and self-esteem of students for access, participation and learning.
+a) Training for teachers and leaders on using SEL approaches in their everyday teaching which develop confidence and self-esteem of all students for improved access, participation and learning.

-b) Training for teachers who will deliver the Girls’ Clubs SEL sessions directly to students in schools including facilitation and participatory methods of delivery.
+b) Training for teachers who will deliver the Girls’ Clubs SEL sessions directly to students in schools including facilitation and active, fun and participatory methods of delivery.
+A focus is to include all students so relevant inclusive methods need to be embedded.

 Pilot the Girls’ Club SEL sessions with students